carpentries-lab/python-aos-lesson/setup.md

 explains more about conda and what these commands mean.

-To start a Jupyter notebook (which can be used for some of the lessons), open a terminal or git bash and type the command:
+To start a Jupyter notebook (which can be used for some of the lessons), open a terminal or git bash and type the following command:

 ~~~
 $ jupyter notebook &
 ~~~
 {: .language-bash}

-To start the Python interpreter without the notebook, open a terminal or git bash and type the command:
+To start the Python interpreter without the notebook, open a terminal or git bash and type the following command:

 ~~~
 $ ipython